Traditional serrated adenoma (TSA)

 What is a margin?

 In the colon, a margin is any tissue that was cut by the surgeon in order to remove the TSA from your body.
 Dysplasia at the cut edge of the tissue means that the abnormal tissue may not have been completely removed from the body.
 Some TSAs grow on a piece of tissue called a stalk and the adenoma is removed by cutting the stalk.
-In these cases, the margin is the part of the stalk that is cut.
+In these cases, the margin is part of the stalk that is cut.
 However, most TSAs are removed and sent to pathology as multiple pieces (fragments) of tissue.
 In these cases, it may not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.

 Margin